 The booster faction in Springfield has always been sensitive on the point of the city's physical appearance.
 The factor which fueled the lobbying by the No-Trump Bunch for a National Park Service takeover of Lincoln's house in the early 1970s was social embarrassment at having guests in to the tattered district the neighborhood had become.
 The Lincoln house debate was the first time I had heard "rooming house" used as an epithet.

 This fastidiousness has its roots in the familiar sin of pride of appearance.
 The people who lobbied hardest for "improvement" of the area own most of Springfield, after all, and should be forgiven wishing to impress visitors to what they clearly regard as their private parlor.

 Apparently some state government managers share that view.
 R. is a state employee, a Chicagoan who recalled for me his first trip to Springfield some years ago.
 R. was being recruited by a major state agency, whose representative met him at the airport and suggested an automobile tour of the town.
 R.'s host drove him past what seemed to him an endless succession of flowered glades and mansioned byways, past picturesque lagoons and streets where children quietly played at croquet until such time as they could become bond brokers.

 R. was impressed.
 "This is fabulous," he thought, and took the job.
 After moving, he learned that such scenes are hardly typical, that he had in fact been shown the only twenty residential blocks in the whole city which have escaped the depredations of the gravel-gluers, shake-shinglers, and parking-pavers.
-What had happened was that his host had driven him through the Washington Park neighborhood—centered on 150 acres of beauty as unexpected in Springfield as tits on a bull and even more out of character—from "about fifteen different directions."
+What had happened was that his host had driven him back and forth through the Washington Park neighborhood—centered on 150 acres of beauty as unexpected in Springfield as tits on a bull and even more out of character—from "about fifteen different directions."